 An alternative to ventilation is the use of respiratory protection on the welder.
 But respiratory protection for welders is the least effective means of controlling exposure, not just because the welder already must wear glasses, a hood, hard hat, leather apron, gloves, and safety shoes but because the variation in welding methods (MIG, TIG, STICK, ARC, TORCH) further exacerbates the ability to uniformly control each worker’s exposure.
 Add a respirator to the welder’s safety equipment makes it even more difficult to do his job as a welder.

 This is only a brief summary of the problems encountered during the process of protecting welders from fumes.
 What’s more, OSHA and industry experts recognize that even if employers are in compliance with all PELs and TLVs for the individual welding components, workers are not necessarily safe from acquiring illnesses at their jobs.

 Welding Fume Sampling/Testing

 Monitoring welders to determine exposure is relatively easy.
-Small battery powered air samplers can be clipped to the welder’s belt or apron with a sampling/testing line to a collecting filter clipped to the collar or shield.
-OSHA states the welding fume sampling/testing devices should be placed outside the welding hood, but some industrial hygienists prefer to sample inside the hood as a truer representation of the exposure.
+Small battery-powered air samplers can be clipped to the welder’s belt or apron with a sampling line to a collecting filter clipped to the collar or shield.
+OSHA states the welding fume sampling devices should be placed outside the welding hood, but some industrial hygienists prefer to sample inside the hood as a truer representation of the exposure.
 There are exceptions to the outside hood sampling method.

 Written by Robert E. Sheriff, CIH, CSP

 Robert E. Sheriff is the CEO of Atlantic Environmental.
-A Certified Industrial Hygienist and Certified Safety Professional, he has over forty years of experience providing human health hazard assessments and ventilation design in industrial settings.
-For more information and a free proposal, contact him at 800-344-4414 or email him at email@example.com.
+A Certified Industrial Hygienist and Certified Safety Specialist, he has over thirty years of experience providing human health hazard assessments and ventilation design in industrial settings.